California Class Action Attorneys

 How Does a Class Action Suit Work?

-A class action suit includes a named plaintiff for the purpose of identifying the claim, and a number of unnamed plaintiffs.
-If the suit meets certain criteria, the case can be certified as a class action.
-The criteria include:
+A class-action suit includes a named plaintiff to identify the claim and many unnamed plaintiffs.
+If the suit meets certain criteria, the court can certify the case as a class action.

 - A legal claim against an identified defendant

-- A large group of people, all of whom have been injured similarly
+- A large group of people, all of whom similarly sustained injuries

 - The identified lead plaintiff’s experience or injury is representative of the injury suffered by the class members.